RaphaelIT7/gmod-holylib/README.md

 This is quite slow, so disabling this will improve performance to find files that doesn't exist.

 #### holylib_filesystem_predictexistance (default `0`)
 If enabled, it will try to predict the path of a file, but if the file doesn't exist in the predicted path, we'll just say it doesn't exist.
+Doesn't rely on `holylib_filesystem_predictpath` but it also works with it together.

 #### holylib_filesystem_debug (default `0`)
 If enabled, it will print all filesyste suff.